h3rald/h3rald/contents/articles/december-adventure-2024.md

 It's out!
 I decided that it is finally time to release hex v0.1.0!
 You can go get it from the [/get](https://hex.2c.fyi/get) page.

 Oh of course I also managed to finish the whole site today, and published an [introductory tutorial](https://hex.2c.fyi/learn) on the language, which should hopefully help more folks get closer to the concatenative programming paradigm.

+### Day #15

+Today I spent more time with my family and took it easy a little bit.
+I did manage to add a [project page](/hex) for _hex_ here on this side, and thought a little bit about the next steps:

+- I will obviously write a proper blog post about thus new project of mine, and explain the reasoning behind it a little bit better.
+- I am thinking about reorganizing the source code into multiple .c files and generate an "amalgamation" file for compilation.
+- I wouldn't mind implementing a simple virtual machine and a bytecode format for hex.
+I always wanted to do it, and this could be my chance as this project is simple enough.